MateuszWalewski/distributed-column-aggregator/engine/README.md

 Setup hub aplication using python interpreter:

-- move the "initDB.py" when the interpreter.so ( shared library compiled from miniDBHub.cpp )
+- move the "initDB.py" when the interpreter.so ( shared library compiled from hub.cpp )
 is located
 - run "python -i initDB.py"